5 Signs You Need a New Roof in North Dakota

 Bonus: Your Roof Is Approaching 15-20 Years Old

 While manufacturer warranties on architectural shingles often claim twenty-five to thirty years, the reality in North Dakota is quite different.
 The combination of severe hail impacts, extreme temperature cycling from minus thirty degrees in winter to over one hundred degrees in summer, relentless UV exposure during long summer days, and sustained high winds means most asphalt shingle roofs in the Williston area begin showing significant wear between fifteen and twenty years.
 If your roof is approaching this age range, proactive replacement before a catastrophic failure occurs is always more cost-effective than emergency repairs after a winter storm exploits the weakened materials.
+To understand the typical service life of different roofing materials in our climate, see our guide on how long a roof lasts in North Dakota.

 The Hidden Costs of Delaying Replacement